 To address these gaps and interrupt ongoing transmission of TB in healthcare and community congregate settings, SMART4TB will use novel research approaches to address the following key questions:

-SMART4TB continues to engage with USAID missions and relevant organizations within the TB landscape to develop this Focus Area.
+SMART4TB continues to engage with USAID missions and relevant organizations within the TB landscape to develop this area.